 The 2013/14 season saw the Stags undergo major changes, caused by previous miss-management of the Club.
 Forced to field mainly inexperienced youngsters in the tough surroundings of the Southern Premier League, relegation was half expected, although as the players matured, performances improved, and the dreaded drop nearly avoided.

-The Club has been stabilised financially by the current Executive Committee, under the leadership of new Chairman Andy Straker, whose previous enthusiasm as a staunch supporter has now carried over into his new role.
-The club can now look forward to an exciting 2014/15 season, whereas until recently there was a very real danger that it could disappear off of the football map.
+The Club was stabilised financially by the current Executive Committee, under the leadership of Chairman Andy Straker, whose previous enthusiasm as a staunch supporter was now carried over into his new role.

 The club was relegated from the Southern League Premier Division in April 2014.
 Its first season in the South & West Division 1 league saw the continuation of the rebuilding of the team.
 The team eventually finished 15th in the league.